Thesunf0rher/Snake/README.md

 # snake-game
-A classic web-based Snake game built with vanilla HTML, CSS, and JavaScript.
+A clean and modern web implementation of the classic Snake game using HTML5 Canvas and JavaScript.
+Navigate the snake using Arrow keys or WASD to eat food, grow longer, and maximize your score.
+Features include smooth movement, collision detection, and high-score tracking via local storage.